 - Bengali Aloo Posto Recipe variations

-- Biulir Dal and Bengali Aloo Posto
+- Biulir Dal and Bengali Aloo Posto -the perfect pair

 - Here's how I cook Aloo Postor Torkari at Debjanir Rannaghar